apache/spark/docs/avro-data-source-guide.md

 </table>

 ## Configuration
-Configuration of Parquet can be done using the `setConf` method on SparkSession or by running `SET key=value` commands using SQL.
+Configuration of Avro can be done using the `setConf` method on SparkSession or by running `SET key=value` commands using SQL.
 <table class="table">
   <tr><th><b>Property Name</b></th><th><b>Default</b></th><th><b>Meaning</b></th></tr>
   <tr>